anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ### 5.1.
 Quicksight

 Serverless tool for business analysts to analzye and visualize data, perform ad-hoc analysis.
 Allows creating dashboards and contains limited ETL.
 For more ETL, use Glue/Spark.
+Not meant for use in the public.

-Data sources: Redshift, Aurora/RDS, Athena, EC2-hosted dbs, Files (on-prem, s3).
+Data sources: Redshift, Aurora/RDS, Athena, EC2-hosted dbs, Files (on-prem, excel, s3).

 SPICE, super-fast parallel in-memory calculation engine, is used to accelerate interactive queries on large datasets.
 Each user gets 10GB of SPICE, it's highly available, durable, scalable to many users.